mtwebb/docs/README.md

 1. Step 3
 ```

-The steps inside the screenshots in a carousel are run cumulatively
+The commands inside the screenshots in a carousel are run cumulatively
 (i.e. the second screenshot continues from where the first left off).

+> Note: The carousel must immediately precede the list of steps for it to work correctly.

 ## Highlighting